ploomatt/Predictive-Modeling-Project/README.md

 # Predictive-Modeling-Project
 Description:
-This project involves using various models to predict wine quality using alcohol content in wines
+This project involves using various models in python to predict wine quality using alcohol content in wines

 ## Project Overview
 #### Motivation